jaymarf/vscs-in-codespaces/README.md

     * Add a secret with name `APP_SECRET` and enter the value of "appServicePrincipalClientSecret" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
     * Add a secret with name `DEVELOPER_ALIAS` and enter the value of "developerAlias" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
         * If you don't add a `DEVELOPER_ALIAS` secret, your git username will be used by default, however this will cause an error with your relay tunnel if your git username does not match the alias you used in your relay tunnel hybrid URL
     * Add a secret with name `CODESPACES_TOKEN` and enter an access token to automatically use it in your Codespace's testsettings.json.
-To get an access token in VS Code, make sure you have the old Visual Studio Codespaces extension installed and run the `Codespaces: Get Access Token` command.
-Make sure you run the old extension's command (`codespaces.getAccessToken`, not `github.codespaces.getAccessToken`).
+To get an access token in VS Code, run the `Codespaces: Get Access Token` command.
+Make sure you run the GitHub Codespaces extension's command (`github.codespaces.getAccessToken`, not `codespaces.getAccessToken`).

 ![image](https://user-images.githubusercontent.com/33612256/105910562-fbb0a100-5fdd-11eb-9878-31d30b215689.png)